Skip to main content

 Qualified Charitable Distributions (QCDs)

-If you're 70½ or older, you can direct up to $108,000 (2026, indexed annually) from your IRA directly to a qualified charity.
-QCDs count toward satisfying your RMD but are excluded from taxable income: a powerful strategy for reducing your tax bracket and avoiding IRMAA surcharges.
+If you're 70½ or older, you can direct up to $111,000 (2026, indexed annually) from your IRA directly to a qualified charity.
+QCDs count toward satisfying your RMD but are excluded from taxable income: an effective way to reduce your tax bracket and avoid IRMAA surcharges.

 What If You Miss an RMD?